Clothes and accessories were shared, as precious hand-me-downs.

 Clothes were darned, if necessary and mended to last a long time.
 They did not have a huge wardrobe, by any standards, but there was enough to go around, because no one stayed the same shape or size too long.

 The chatta and mundu when worn well, flatters this shape.
-Usually, these are worn at home, with a towel slung over the top.
-When worn outside, the towel is replaced, by a lace trimmed shawl that is tucked in at the waist and pinned to the left shoulder with a brooch.
+Usually, the C & M, are worn at home, with a towel slung over the top.
+When worn in public, the towel is replaced, by a lace trimmed embroidered shawl that is tucked in at the waist and pinned to the left shoulder with a brooch.
 This shawl, was used to cover the head in church.
-The sophisticated 6 yard sari, was worn by the city folk, that had left the villages.
+The sophisticated 6 yard sari, was worn by the city folk.

 Shoes never posed a problem, as the siblings scaled the countryside, barefoot most of the time.
 Many of the elder siblings, got their first pair of shoes or sandals, when they went to College or earned their own salaries.
-My Mum walked barefoot from her home in Kodukulanji to Chengannur, every day to study and pass out as a class topper.
+My Mum walked barefoot from her home in Kodukulanji to the school in Chengannur to pass out as a class topper.

 I say this with pride, humbled that she was my Mum.